Yahapi/yahapi/format.md

 ## 4.2 Embedded collection resource

-All elements of an embedded resource collection **MUST** have at least one `type`, `links` or `meta` property.

 An embedded collection resource **SHOULD NOT** support pagination.

 An embedded collection resource **SHOULD NOT** support ordering.

 An embedded collection should be kept simple and contain either the entire or most relevant subset of items.
 Embedding a collection resource is an optimization to support the most common use cases for your API, no more.
-Uncommon use cases should query the entire collection resource.

 # 5. Errors